-- Multi Species
+- Species Species Independent

-- SAMPLES/KIT - 88 in Duplicate
+- Samples/Plate 41 in Duplicate

-Galactose is a hexose sugar that differs from glucose only by the configuration of the hydroxyl group at the carbon-4 position.
-Present as an anomeric mixture of α-D-galactose and β-D-galactose, this monosaccharide exists abundantly in milk, dairy products and many other food types such as fruits and vegetables.
+Galactose is a hexose sugar that differs from glucose by the configuration of the hydroxyl group at the carbon-4 position.
+As an anomeric mixture of α-D-galactose and β-D-galactose, this monosaccharide exists abundantly in milk, dairy products, and many other food types, such as fruits and vegetables.

 The Na+/glucose co-transporters SGLT1 and SGLT2 mediate galactose absorption in humans from food across the brush border membrane of the proximal jejunum and renal epithelium.
 Additionally, adults can produce up to 2 grams of galactose per day.
 In cells, β-D-galactose is epimerized to α-D-galactose and converted to galactose-1-phosphate (Gal-1-P).
 In the presence of galactose-1-phosphate uridylyltransferase, Gal-1-P reacts with UDP-glucose to form UDP-galactose and glucose-1-phosphate.

 The glucose-1-phosphate produced can enter the glycolytic pathway or react with UTP in the presence of UDP-glucose pyrophosphorylase to form a new molecule of UDP-glucose.
 This enzyme pathway comprises the evolutionarily conserved Leloir pathway of galactose metabolism.
 If the flow of galactose through the Leloir pathway is perturbed either due to congenital deficiency of any of the enzymes mentioned above or an overwhelming presence of this hexose, toxicity syndromes (galactosemia) will be observed.